rtous/drcav/mysql/README.md

 	docker pull mysql/mysql-server:latest
 	docker run --name=drcav -d -p 3306:3306 mysql/mysql-server:latest

-In order to know which root password was given do (wait some seconds before):

-	docker logs drcav

-And take notice of the root password.

 If you get an error "...ports are not available..." you can try the following: